 - You must perform community service

-If you’ve received a DUI, please consider that you may have a problem.
+If you’ve received a DUI, please consider that you may have a problem with drugs or alcohol.
 Take our self-assessment quiz to see if this might be the case.

 If you need help with an alcohol or drug problem, reach out to Cornerstone Healing Center.
-We are a long-term drug and alcohol treatment facility located in Scottsdale, Arizona, and we’ve helped hundreds of people learn how to live clean, sober and happy lives.
+We are a long-term drug and alcohol treatment facility located in Scottsdale, Arizona, and we’ve helped hundreds of people learn how to live clean, sober paper writing and happy lives.
 Freedom from addiction is possible.
-We also provide state-approved DUI services including DUI screening, DUI education classes and DUI treatment.
+We also provide state-approved DUI services including DUI screenings, DUI education classes and DUI treatment.